 The WRMC was great!
 The workshops were informative, interesting and even inspiring.
 I have so many takeaways; however, I will hold close to me the community that I established and the amount of knowledge I gained from learning from the experience of others.

-I hope to see you next year in Albuquerque, New Mexico, home to 23 tribes, including the Navajo Nation, Jicarilla Apache, Mescalero Apache, and 19 pueblos.
+I hope to see you next year in Albuquerque, New Mexico, home to 23 native groups, including the Navajo Nation, Jicarilla Apache, Mescalero Apache, and 19 pueblos.